 What has happened to Portland over the past two years in terms of population growth?
 While it may seem to reason that with all Portland has endured—social unrest and the riots of 2020 overlapping the pandemic—residents would have left in search of serenity or safety.

 The Portland metro is often called the tri-county area and is made of up three counties: Multnomah, Clackamas, and Washington.
-Each county is bigger than the cities they hold, but all of the city of Portland can be found within Multnomah county and all of the rest of the suburbs can be found within Clackamas and Washington counties.
+Each county is bigger than the cities they hold, but all of the city of Portland can be found within Multnomah county (including Oregon’s fourth largest city, Gresham) and the rest of the suburbs can be found primarily within Clackamas and Washington counties.

 |County||Population Certified Summer ’21||Population Growth|

-There was a slight decline in Portland’s growth rate in years just prior to 2020 and now Portland has an even slower rate of growth heading into 2022, but Portland is continuing to grow in population (slightly) as a whole and in all its parts.
+There was a slight decline in Portland’s growth rate in years just prior to 2020 and now the Portland metro has an even slower rate of growth as a whole heading into 2022, with the city proper losing population.

 Portland’s Population Growth Forecast, 2022 and Beyond

 To see how the entire Portland metro area is doing, we took a look at the graph below, courtesy of Macrotrends.
 As we can see, there’s been a steady population increase since 2010 and it’s projected that Portland’s population will continue to increase for years to come, despite the decline in the rate of increase.
 As we speculated in our last Portland population update, it could be that we’re still in a holding pattern from the events of the past two years and we’ve yet to see how the pandemic will affect migration both in and out of the area from here on out.

 Population Growth Slowdown is Happening Nationally Too